ENIGMA2O5/National-Airlines-Flight-967/README.md

 # National-Airlines-Flight-967
-infomation about the incident that accured on 1955
+infomation about the incident that occurred on 1955